MikMakQT/Lunchbot/README.md

 5. **Voting Updates:** The voting results are automatically updated in real-time, providing instant results for the user.

 ## Install
-Tested Python versions: 3.12.1,
+Tested Python versions: 3.10.11, 3.12.1,

-Before running the project, ensure you have the following prerequisites installed:
+Before running the project, ensure you have python installed and prerequisites installed:

 Python Download:
 https://www.python.org/downloads/